confluentinc/examples/security/secret-protection/docs/secret-protection.rst

 In the most common use case, you would want to encrypt passwords.
 Confluent's `Security tutorial
 <https://docs.confluent.io/current/tutorials/security_tutorial.html>`__ shows
-you how to enable security features on the |cp|, but requires you to take extra steps in generating keys and certificates, and adding TLS configurations.
+you how to enable security features on the |cp|, but that requires you to take extra steps in generating keys and certificates, and adding TLS configurations.
 In this tutorial instead, you'll encrypt a basic configuration parameter, which are the same steps.